ogud/3-DNS-Protocol/DNS3-RR-Protocol.md

 that they should examine the child zone for such intentions, additional authentication of the client making the request is considered unnecessary.

-Registrars MAY implement their own policy to protect acces to the API, such as with IP whitelisting, client TLS certificates, etc..
+Registrars MAY implement their own policy to protect access to the API, such as with IP whitelisting, client TLS certificates, etc..
 Registrars SHOULD take steps to ensure that a lack of additional authentication does not open up a denial of service mechanism against the systems of the Registrar, the